hci-lab-um/heuristics-for-test-tool-design/H10-What-autonomy-of-work-styles.md

 To understand what styles of working the tool must support, you will need to how the cultural context of the organization affects how people are enabled or blocked from taking different approaches.

 There are various ways of mapping leadership, management and followship styles, for example:
-- A [map of team autonomy versus organizational authority](https://leadership.org.au/) gives two dimensions to understand work styles that may be needed.
+- A [map of team autonomy versus organizational authority](https://leadership.org.au/) from the Australian Leadership Foundation gives two dimensions to understand work styles that may be needed.
 For example, if teams are working collaboratively, then a tool would need to support multiple people being assigned to a task.
 - Adding a third dimension to the map from [H09 - domain and workflow risk](H09-What-risks-are-associated-with-those-workflows.md) - could provide a rationale for how rigidly enforced or tailorable the workflows are.

 [Back to Top](#TopofPage)